myQwil/pd-quilt/README.md

 	float - (Re)start playback of a given track number
 	- Zero will stop playback.

+	anything - Look for matching metadata
+	- If metadata is found, it will be sent through the right-most outlet.

 - A file must be successfully opened for either of these to work

 ### Outlets